Polar Satellite Launch Vehicle (PSLV), India

 ISRO launched the GSAT-12 atop a PSLV-C17 rocket from Satish Dhawan Space Centre on 15 July 2011.

-The Megha-Tropiques, a mission to study the tropical atmosphere, will be launched on the piggyback of PSLV-C18 in September 2011.
-The PSLV-C19 will carry RISAT-1 spacecraft in October 2011.
+The Megha-Tropiques, a mission to study the tropical atmosphere, was launched on the back of PSLV-C18 in October 2011.
+The PSLV-C19 launched RISAT-1 spacecraft in April 2012.

 Launch stages

-The PSLV can launch a satellite into orbit in four stages.
-The first and third stages are incorporated with two solid propulsion systems.
-The second and fourth stages are powered by liquid engines.
+PSLV can launch a satellite into orbit in four stages.
+The first and third stages are incorporated with two solid propulsion systems, with the second and fourth stages powered by liquid engines.

-The first stage features six strap-on boosters which can burn 138 tons of hydroxyl-terminated polybutadiene (HTPB) attached propellant to generate a maximum thrust of 677kN each.
+The first stage features six strap-on boosters which can burn 139t of hydroxyl-terminated polybutadiene (HTPB) attached propellant to generate a maximum thrust of 677kN each.

-The four ground lit boosters are ignited during lift-off and the remaining two airlit boosters burnt upon reaching an altitude of 2.4km.
+Four ground lit boosters are ignited during lift-off and the remaining two airlift boosters burnt upon reaching an altitude of 2.4km.

-Fitted to a turbo pump, the liquid propulsion burns 41.5 tons of di-methyl hydrazine fuel and nitrogen tetroxide oxidiser for 162 seconds.
+Fitted to a turbopump, the liquid propulsion burns 41.5t of di-methyl hydrazine fuel and nitrogen tetroxide oxidiser for 162 seconds.
 Payload fairings were separated at an altitude of 117km.

 The third stage is ignited at 248km.
-It is powered by a solid rocket motor which consumes 7.6 tons of HTPB propellant to produce maximum thrust of 324kN.
+It is powered by a solid rocket motor which consumes 7.6t of HTPB propellant to produce a maximum thrust of 324kN.
 The third stage is jettisoned at an altitude of 425km.